 Plan Your Meals

-A healthy diet is essential to managing diabetes — food affects your blood sugar, body weight and heart health.
+A healthy diet is essential to managing diabetes nutrition — food affects your blood sugar, body weight and heart health.

 That doesn't mean you can't enjoy eating.